 - 1 cup dried prunes optional but highly recommended

-- 1 tbsp fresh parsley chopped for garnish
+- 1 tablespoon fresh parsley chopped for garnish

 - Dredge the roast in the flour, coating all sides and shaking off any excess.